scopely/msgpack-sharp/README.md

 Scope and Limitations
 =============
 This framework is built to be fast and useful, not exhaustive.
 It supports any referential hierarchy of complex types (your own classes).
 But the only collections that it supports are `List<T>` and `Dictionary<T,U>`.
-It does not support raw arrays.
+It now also supports raw arrays.
 It supports the following primitives:
 * Strings of any length
 * float and double
 * sbyte, byte, ushort, short, uint, int, ulong, long